StuartAshby/tensorflow-ninjago-character-classification/README.md

 With limited training images (only 20) and limited steps (only 500), our model is already able to (fairly) accurately classify Ninjago characters as either Lloyd or Kai.
 You should have scores in the neighborhood of 70% to 90%.
 For some reason it does seem to be a little better at classifying Lloyd moreso than Kai.

 We can certainly make this more sophisticated, add more charcaters and pics and steps etc. etc. -- but this is just a fun starter project to showcase the power of Tensorflow's image classification.
-It has helped me learn more about Tensorflow and its capabilities.
+It has helped me learn more about working with Tensorflow and its capabilities.

 To deactivate the Tensorflow Virtualenv and return to your default bash prompt:
 ```